The file read operations in Python are of three types.

 2. Read file contents as binary:

-Since we have read as binary the output is printed like below.
+Since the file contents are read as binary, the output is printed like below.

 3. Read file contents as raw bytes: